Pretraining a Foundation Model for Small-Molecule Natural Products: Methods

 \paragraph{Downstream Fine-tuning}

-For downstream task fine-tuning, we replace the original contrastive learning (CL) head and reconstruction head with a newly added, randomly initialized MLP on top of the GNN backbone.
+For downstream task fine-tuning, we replace the original contrastive learning (CL) head and reconstruction head with an additional, randomly initialized MLP on top of the GNN backbone.
 The softmax cross-entropy loss is used for classification tasks.
 For each task, we use the AdamW optimizer with a weight decay of \(1 \times 10^{-5}\) and a learning rate of \(5 \times 10^{-4}\), along with a cosine learning rate decay schedule.
 The model is fine-tuned for 300 epochs with a batch size of 512.
-The dropout ratio in the newly added MLP is set to 0.3.
+The dropout ratio in the added MLP is set to 0.3.
 Early stopping is applied if the evaluation metric does not improve for 20 consecutive epochs.
 Thanks to the robust performance of the pre-training, we do not perform hyper-parameter tuning for the downstream tasks.
+Regarding the data splitting strategy, we employed stratified splits for the taxonomy classification of natural products to ensure balanced class distribution across the training, validation, and test sets.
+For the biological source, Pfam prediction, and bioactivity prediction tasks, we used random splits.
 For all pre-trained baselines, we use the same settings as described above.
 For baselines trained from scratch, we follow their default configurations.